anthony-liddle/crowd/README.md

 - **Ephemeral content**: Messages automatically expire after a set duration
 - **Real-time feed**: Pull-to-refresh message feed
 - **Modern UI**: Built with NativeWind (Tailwind CSS for React Native)
-- **PostGIS integration**: Efficient spatial queries for location-based features
+- **Distance calculations**: Uses Haversine formula for accurate great-circle distance calculations

 ## Development Notes

-- The server uses PostGIS for spatial queries.
-Make sure the database has the PostGIS extension enabled (included in the Docker image).
+- The server uses the Haversine formula for distance calculations, which works with standard PostgreSQL (no extensions required).
-- The mobile app currently uses a mock API in development.
-Update the API endpoint in `apps/mobile/src/services/api.ts` to connect to the real server.
+- The mobile app can connect to either a local server or the deployed Fly.io backend.
+See `DEPLOYMENT.md` for details.
 - CORS is set to `*` for development.
 Update this in production in `apps/server/src/index.ts`.

 ## Deployment (Fly.io)